Blocking Nebraska, Rettke carries Badgers to national title - NewsBreak

 Blocking Nebraska, Rettke carries Badgers to national title

-COLUMBUS, Ohio (AP) — There’s a reason Wisconsin’s Dana Rettke was named the college women’s volleyball National Player of the Year on Friday.
+There's a reason Wisconsin 's Dana Rettke was named the college women's volleyball National Player of the Year on Friday.

 On Saturday night, the five-time, first-team All-American's 11th and final kill gave Wisconsin a 22-25, 31-29, 25-23, 23-25, 15-12 victory over Nebraska and the Badgers' first national championship.